VS-Bench: Evaluating VLMs for Strategic Abilities in Multi-Agent Environments

 Models Overall Cooperative Competitive Mixed-Motive

-Hanabi Overcooked Board Poker Pong Dilemma Hunt Battle
+Hanabi Overcooked KAZ Board Poker Pong MPE Dilemma Hunt Battle

 Decision-Making